mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 $$ x =  \frac{(0.5 - 0.176)}{0.0124} = 26.129 $$

-Althought this is fairly simple algebra, it can also be replaced by python computations. `sympy` module allows to perform symbolic math operations like this:
+Althought this is very simple algebra, it can also be replaced by python computations. `sympy` module allows to perform symbolic math operations like this:

 {% highlight python %}
 import sympy as smp